 Windows Defender and Advanced Threat Protection

-Add in Advanced Threat Protection for even more protections, which includes
+Add in Advanced Threat Protection for even more protection, which includes

 - Endpoint sensors within Windows 10